Cisco TelePresence vs Webex comparison

 Cisco TelePresence vs. Webex

-Cisco TelePresence is ranked 9th in Virtual Meetings with 7 reviews while Webex is ranked 2nd in Virtual Meetings with 113 reviews.
-Cisco TelePresence is rated 8.0, while Webex is rated 8.0.
-The top reviewer of Cisco TelePresence writes "A scalable solution that needs some improvement in pricing and stability".
+Cisco TelePresence is ranked 7th in Virtual Meetings with 8 reviews while Webex is ranked 2nd in Virtual Meetings with 121 reviews.
+Cisco TelePresence is rated 8.2, while Webex is rated 8.0.
+The top reviewer of Cisco TelePresence writes "It's our go-to solution for demonstrating our services to clients".
 On the other hand, the top reviewer of Webex writes "Used to conduct online third-party client meetings or third-party vendor meetings".
-Cisco TelePresence is most compared with Zoom, Polycom RealPresence Clariti and Cisco Meeting Server, whereas Webex is most compared with Cisco Meeting Server, TeamViewer, Skype for Business, Zoom and Huawei Video Conferencing Platform.
+Cisco TelePresence is most compared with Zoom, Polycom RealPresence Clariti and Cisco Meeting Server, whereas Webex is most compared with Cisco Meeting Server, Skype for Business, TeamViewer, Zoom and Huawei Video Conferencing Platform.
 See our Cisco TelePresence vs. Webex report.

 See our list of best Virtual Meetings vendors.